New Work

 They are strong, powerful, and feminine, holding your gaze with a sense of understanding of things that we could never dare to express; I see them as standing strong, even while sitting down, challenging and reshaping gender expectations that are long-established in our culture.

 My mother accepted security at a cost.
 I insisted on freedom of choice.
-Today, my daughter’s generation is embracing nothing less than total acceptance of who they are, both body and mind.
-It’s empowering to see.
-Evolution will continue, as we battle for woman’s rights, because every human being has the right for self-determination over one’s body and mind.
+Women today are embracing nothing less than total acceptance of who they are, body and mind.

 Sit Like a Lady